 Our pick of some of the best Open Source Cloud Security tools that will keep your organization safe from any malicious activity.

 The widespread adoption of cloud computing has helped companies scale their businesses, but it has also led cloud-based breaches becoming a regular occurrence.
 Hosting a security monitoring team in-house is challenging, and the tools available today are cost-restricting, slow, and somewhat unmanageable at scale.
 To stay safeguarded in the cloud, security teams need more power, flexibility, and visibility than ever.
-Here is where open-source tools come into play - the benefits of open source technology are centered on lower costs and in the control of a dedicated community.
+Here is where open source cloud security tools come into play – the benefits of open source technology are centered on lower costs and in the control of a dedicated community.

 In this post, we have highlighted 7 open source cloud security tools and how they help security teams keep their organization safe from hackers and cyber-criminals by detecting anomalies and malicious activity.

-Note: The GitHub snapshot stats are last updated on June 2020.
+Note: The GitHub snapshot stats were last updated in Feb 2021.
 Subject to change.

 |Stars – 17.6K|

-Osquery is a low-level operating system analytics and monitoring tool that enables security engineers to perform sophisticated analysis with SQL.
+Osquery is a low-level operating system analytics and open source cloud monitoring tool that enables security engineers to perform sophisticated analysis with SQL.
 Available for Linux, macOS, Windows, and FreeBSD, this framework exposes an operating system as a high-performance relational database.
 This exposition allows engineers to write SQL-based queries to explore operating system attributes such as running processes, loaded kernel modules, open network connections, browser plugins, hardware events or file hashes.